 How Do the Changes Affect Miles Value?

 Updates to rewards programs often result in points becoming devalued.
-In this case, Capital One miles value will actually increase in value.
+In this case, Capital One miles value will decrease in value.

 We currently value Capital One miles at 1 cent per point when redeeming for travel.
-However, with this announcement, along with another recent announcement that Capital One points can be redeemed for Amazon purchases — Capital One looks to be stepping up the competition with American Express and Chase.
+However, with this announcement of removing airline partners, Capital One is taking a step back in comparison to its competitors.

 Which Capital One Cards Let You Transfer Miles?